Octavepi/pitlab-wallet/README.md

 - **Hardware Security**: Leverages Raspberry Pi security features
 - **USB-Only Communication**: Connect only to Trezor Suite via USB
 - **Reproducible Builds**: Deterministic build process for verification
+- **Passphrase/Passcode Key Storage Protection**: Trezor emulator supports passphrase (or PIN) protection for wallet keys.
+This **must** be enabled—otherwise, anyone with access to your SD card can recover your keys.
+Always use a strong passphrase or PIN for maximum security.

 ## 🎯 Supported Hardware